lennybakkalian/ngx-trpc/README.md

 This project was inspired by the amazing work of [`Dafnik/ngx-trpc`](https://github.com/Dafnik/ngx-trpc) and [`@analogjs/trpc`](https://github.com/analogjs/analog/tree/main/packages/trpc).
 It builds upon the same principles of type-safe API communication and seamless Angular integration, with added features such as WebSocket subscriptions.

-## TODOs 📝

-- [ ] Additional Unit Tests for SSR and WebSocket Subscriptions.
-- [ ] Improve Error Handling and Logging.
-- [ ] Handle subscriptions server-side.
-Currently, subscriptions are only supported client-side.

 ## Disclaimer ⚠️

 Since the REQUEST token is [reintroduced](https://github.com/angular/angular-cli/pull/28463) in v19, this library is compatible only with that version.